ABW-Bestellsystem/ABW-Bestellsystem/README.md

 ```bash
 docker exec -i <mongodb container> sh -c 'mongorestore --authenticationDatabase admin -u <user> -p <password> --db <database> --archive' < <backup file>
 ```
 After that you need to check the database if there is a duplicate entry for the editor collection.
-If so, you need to delete the duplicate entry.
+If so, you need to delete the duplicate entry (Most of the time its the first entry that needs to be deleted).
 To do so, execute the following command:

 ### Access the container